ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 "Remote Attestation" is a common expression often associated or connoted with certain properties.
 In the context of this document, the term "Remote" does not necessarily refer to a remote entity in the scope of network topologies or the Internet.
 It rather refers to decoupled systems or entities that exchange the Conceptual Message type called Evidence {{-RATS}}.
-This conveyance can also be "Local", if the Verifier role is part of the same entity as the Attester role, e.g., separate system components of the same Composite Device (a single RATS entity), or the Verifier and Relying Party roles are hosted by the same entity, for example in a cryptographic key broker system.
+This conveyance can also be "Local", if the Verifier role is part of the same entity as the Attester role, e.g., separate system components of the same Composite Device (a single RATS entity), or the Verifier and Relying Party roles are hosted by the same entity, for example in a cryptographic key Broker system.
 If an entity takes on two or more different roles, the functions they provide typically reside in isolated environments that are components of the same entity.
 Examples of such isolated environments include a Trusted Execution Environment (TEE), Baseboard Management Controllers (BMCs), as well as other physical or logical protected/isolated/shielded Computing Environments (e.g., embedded Secure Elements (eSE) or Trusted Platform Modules (TPM)).
 It is useful but not necessary for readers of this document to be familiar with the Concept Data/Message flows as described in {{Section 3.1 of -RATS}} and the definition of Attestation in general as described in {{-RIV}}.

 # Scope and Intent